dejonggr/nf-scomatic/README.md

 The `Index` column must be in the format `{sample_id}_{barcode}` for PacBio BAMs or `{sample_id}_{barcode}-1` for 10X BAMs.

+### Reference files

+Several reference files must be downloaded from the [SComatic](github.com/cortes-ciriano-lab/SComatic) GitHub and elsewhere to be used as inputs:

+- Panel of normals files (`--pons`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/blob/main/PoNs).
+- RNA editing files (`--editing`) can be found [here](https://github.com/cortes-ciriano-lab/SComatic/tree/main/RNAediting).
+- A repeat-masked BED containg high quality regions of the genome (`--bed`) can be found at `/nfs/team205/kp9/nextflow/scomatic/SComatic/bed_files_of_interest/UCSC.k100_umap.without.repeatmasker.bed`.

 ## Run

 Now you can run the pipeline using: